Blog per compartir les meves experiencies de radioaficionat, especialment dedicades als concursos, dx en 6m i experimentació en V-U-SHF.

 50 MHz information and operating tips

 * The 6 metre band will be included in this operation.
-Although the dates are not at the very peak of the Sporadic E season we think it is worthwhile making the effort, in spite of the long distance to Europe, Asia and North America.* We will use a 7 element Yagi plus a kW.
-A second beam may be used for monitoring purposes.
+Although the dates are not at the very peak of the Sporadic E season we think it is worthwhile making the effort, in spite of the long distance to Europe, Asia and North America.

 * We plan to use the frequency 50.103 for both CW and SSB, although it may be changed, depending on local noise/birdies.
 Split operation will be used when needed.